Kshamas123/JAVA-COLLECTIONS/Comparable_vs_Comparator.md

 You define one attribute (or combination) inside the compareTo() method.

 So whenever you do Collections.sort(listOfObjects), Java uses that compareTo logic automatically.

+🔹 What is Comparator?

+Comparator is an interface in java.util package.

+Used when you want custom sorting logic without modifying the class itself.

+You can define multiple ways to sort the same class.

+Key difference from Comparable:

+Comparable → class defines one natural order.

+Comparator → external logic, can have many custom orders.

+🔹 How it works

+Single abstract method:

+`int compare(T o1, T o2);`

+Interview tip

+Comparable → natural ordering (inside class)

+Comparator → custom ordering (outside class, flexible)

+You can use lambda expressions with Comparator in Java 8+ → cleaner code.